 - Collect evidence.
 We will obtain sufficient evidence that proves the property owner, business owner, employee, or other party was responsible for your injury.
 That could include your medical records, video surveillance, and statements from eyewitnesses and expert witnesses.

-- Send demand letter.
-We will submit a demand letter and all of the evidence we found to the insurance company.
+- Send a demand letter.
+We will submit a demand letter and all the evidence we found to the insurance company.
 The letter will contain details relevant to the case, such as who we believe is legally responsible for your damages, the injuries you sustained, and the settlement amount we’re demanding.

 - Negotiate settlement.
 After we send the demand letter, we will negotiate assertively and strategically for what we believe is fair.